-Mysterious peaks have always called to people from the lowlands.
-At first, people were driven to the steep slopes in search of raw materials needed for survival but later they were also driven by the desire to conquer the peaks and discover the beauty of untouched nature.
-Organised mountaineering in Slovenia first started 125 years ago with the establishment of the Slovene Mountaineering Society, a predecessor of today's Alpine Association of Slovenia.
-Learn about important milestones of Slovenian mountaineering and mountain climbing at the Slovenian Alpine Museum in Mojstrana.
+Mysterious peaks have always lured people out of valleys.
+At first, they were driven to the steep slopes by the need for raw materials for survival, and then by the desire to conquer peaks and discover the beauty of pristine nature.
+Organised mountaineering in Slovenia began almost 130 years ago with the establishment of the Slovenian Mountaineering Association, the precursor of today's Alpine Association of Slovenia.

-Today, the Alpine Association of Slovenia is the biggest mass organisation in Slovenia.
-It combines 290 alpine and other associations, connected with mountaineering and mountain climbing.
-The alpine associations manage 181 mountain huts, shelters and bivouacs, where you can rest and gather your strength before continuing on your way.
-We present some of the most interesting huts in Slovenia.
+Today, the Alpine Association is the largest organisation in Slovenia.
+It associates more than 290 mountaineering and other mountaineering- and Alpine climbing-related societies.
+Mountaineering societies manage 179 mountain huts, shelters and bivouacs, where you can relax, gather strength and get useful information for the rest of your journey.
+Here are some of the most interesting huts in Slovenia.

 Triglav is the highest peak of the Julian Alps and holds a symbolic significance for the people of Slovenia.
 Therefore it is widely visited during summer and early autumn.
 Many hikers meet at Triglav Lodge at Kredarica, Slovenia’s highest hut and the most visited hut in the Triglav mountain range, which has been the symbol of Slovenianness since 1896 as the first Slovenian hut under Triglav.
 The hut is open throughout the year and also offers the possibility of an overnight stay.
 Despite its high elevation it also offers some basic valley commodities ranging from a washroom to electricity.
 The hut is also distinguished by its ecological orientation and coexistence with the mountain ecosystem.